 If space is not available within the venue adjacent to the athlete locker and warm-up areas, anti-doping operations can be located outside the venue, with direct covered access to the athlete spaces within the venue.
 Anti-Doping space to be compliant with WADA space and processing guidelines, whether located within the venue or in a temporary cabin structure.
-The anti-doping space required is approximately $200m^2$ and requires connections to water and waste.
-In addition, all anti-doping areas are to be fully accessible, inclusive of toilet areas.
+The anti-doping space required is approximately 200m and requires connections to water and waste.